 Josh Dinner

-Josh Dinner is a seasoned writer and photographer with a passion for science and space exploration.
-He has been covering the space beat since 2016, reporting on NASA's commercial spaceflight partnerships, crewed missions from the Space Coast, as well as NASA science missions and more.
-In addition to his work at Space.com, Josh enjoys building 1:144 scale models of rockets and human-flown spacecraft.
-His launch photography can be found on Instagram and his website, and he is active on Twitter where he mostly posts in haiku.
+Josh Dinner is a seasoned journalist with a passion for science and space exploration.
+He has been covering the space beat since 2016, reporting on NASA's commercial spaceflight partnerships and the development and launches of crewed missions from the Space Coast.
+In addition to his work at Space.com, Josh enjoys building 1:144 scale models of rockets and human-flown spacecraft, sharing his launch photography on Instagram and his website, and tweeting haikus.
+His in-depth knowledge of the industry, combined with his engaging writing style and strong connections within the field, make him a trusted source for accurate and captivating space news.

 The Daily's Verdict